appveyor/website/src/docs/api/index.md

 curl -H "Authorization: Bearer $APPVEYOR_TOKEN" -H "Content-Type: application/json" https://ci.appveyor.com/api/roles
 ```

 **Note.** If you plan to download artifacts with curl you should update curl up to 7.58.0.
-Otherwise curl wont be able to download artifacts due to CVE-2018-1000007.
+Otherwise curl won't be able to download artifacts due to CVE-2018-1000007.